DharmendraVaghela/DataAnalytics/README.md

 In this project, K-Means algorithm was used for clustering.
 It is observed that similar meaning clusters can be clubbed together in order to provide better clustering.
 This can be achieved by running semantic analysis on the dataset and merge similar meaning clusters using Hierarchical Clustering.

-4. Experiments:
+# Experiments:

-4a.
-Results:
-4b.
-Critical Evaluation:

-5. Conclusions:
+Results: In the output File